-We provide transport, food and all of our field trip services for free of cost.
-1780 fisher women were benefitted from our livelihood trainings, which includes dress making, cotton bag making, candle making, hygiene fish handling, dry fish preservation, mangrove nursery techniques, mangrove plantations and seagrass transplantation techniques.
-The trainees were involved in our mangrove and seagrass restoration projects after the training.
-In 2016, OMCAR Palk Bay Conservation Centre joined with local government to establish “Participatory Seagrass Protected Sites” in order to preserve the feeding grounds for endangered marine mammal Dugongs (sea cows) and for improving sustainable fishery in Palk Bay.
+We provide transport, food, and all of our field trip services free of cost.
+Fisherwomen benefitted from our livelihood training, which includes dressmaking, cotton bag making, candlemaking, hygiene fish handling, dry fish preservation, mangrove nursery techniques, mangrove plantations, and seagrass transplantation techniques.